LimePoint/opschain-docs/docs/getting-started/README.md

 The project properties provide default values to use when running changes in any environment in the project.
 The production environment properties override these defaults with production specific values.

+_Note: this example uses OpsChain properties for simplicity.
+OpsChain properties are stored encrypted at rest and are tracked for auditability, but it may be preferable to use [OpsChain secrets](/docs/examples/using-secrets-in-your-change) for sensitive information like AWS access keys._

 ### Advanced change example

 Our project team utilise a custom `artifact_deploy.sh` script to deploy their website's WAR file to the target web server.
 They've found it difficult to keep track of: